 The animal health team enforces laws made to protect the safety of meat that is for sale.
 The laws that we enforce deal with the safety of animal feedstuffs, animal disease control and the removal of dead farmed animals from farm land.
 We give advice and assistance to farmers and animal transporters so that they can comply with these laws.

-Along with the Animal Health & Veterinary Laboratories Agency we monitor animal health and welfare on farms and during transport.
+Along with the Animal Plant and Health Agency we monitor animal health and welfare on farms and during transport.
 This means that we can prevent the spread of disease.